michaelnisi/blake/README.md

     npm link

 ### Command-line Usage

-General:
+The first parameter is the path to our input directory.
+The second parameter is the path to our output directory:

     blake path/to/input path/to/output path/to/input/file …

-The first parameter is the path to our input directory.
-The second parameter is the path to our output directory.

 Generate whole site: